Former Fed chair Bernanke shares Nobel for research on banks

 Bernanke was recognized Monday along with Douglas W. Diamond and Philip H. Dybvig.
 The Nobel panel at the Royal Swedish Academy of Sciences in Stockholm said the trio's research had shown “why avoiding bank collapses is vital.”

-With their findings in the early 1980s, the laureates laid the foundations for regulating financial markets and dealing with financial crises, the panel said.
+With their findings in the early 1980s, the laureates laid the foundations for regulating financial markets, the panel said.

+“Financial crises and depressions are kind of the worst thing that can happen to the economy," said John Hassler of the Committee for the Prize in Economic Sciences.
+“These things can happen again.
+And we need to have an understanding of the mechanism behind those and what to do about it.
+And the laureates this year provide that.”

-Bernanke, 68, now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked savers withdraw their deposits.
+Bernanke, 68, now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked people withdraw their savings — and how bank collapses led to widespread economic devastation.
+Before Bernanke, economists saw bank failures as a consequence, not a cause, of economic downturns.

-Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits can prevent a spiraling of financial crises.
+Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits and can prevent a spiraling of financial crises.
+In 1983, they co-authored “Bank Runs, Deposit Insurance, and Liquidity,” which in part addressed damage from runs on banks.

-“The laureates’ insights have improved our ability to avoid both serious crises and expensive bailouts,” said Tore Ellingsen, chair of the Committee for the Prize in Economic Sciences.
+Diamond said the Nobel came as a surprise.
+On Monday morning, he said, “I was sleeping very soundly and then all of a sudden, off went my cellphone" with good news from Nobel committee.

+When it comes to the global economic turmoil created by the COVID-19 pandemic and Russia's war in Ukraine, Diamond said the financial system is “much, much less vulnerable" to crises because of memories of the 2000s collapse and improved regulation.

 Bernanke, then head of the Fed, teamed up with the U.S. Treasury Department to prop up major banks and ease a shortage of credit, the lifeblood of the economy.